 One of my favorite opt-ins is to create a simple pdf.
 For example, the lead magnet to the right is the opt-in offer I created for this content.

-All it is is a list of 287 proven course ideas I researched from the internet.
-I then compiled them into a list and added a cover image and there you go.
+It is a list of 287 proven course ideas I researched online.
+I then compiled them into a list and added a cover image, and there you go.
 This entire lead magnet only took me an hour to put together.
 Overall this is probably the simplest way to create a lead magnet.

 #2 Video

 You can also create a simple 5-minute video explaining something.
-This can be a great way to teach people something quick, and for your audience to get value fast.
-I have yet to do this yet but you can actually do them at a fairly inexpensive cost.
+This can be a great way to teach people something quickly and for your audience to get value fast.
+I have yet to do this yet, but you can do them at a reasonably inexpensive cost.

-The key is to keep it short and to share something small that people can get value from.
+The key is to keep it short and share something small that people can benefit from.
 The thing you don’t want to do is create a whole video series on how to do everything.

-For example, let’s say your course was teaching people how to throw darts and win 80% of your games.
+For example, your course taught people how to throw darts and win 80% of their games.
 (I only bring this topic idea up because I have a dart board in my basement)

-You don’t want the opt-in video to be a complete course but rather just a sliver of advice that people will want to know about that topic such as how to hold a dart.
-By doing this your peaking peoples interest and driving them to your full course later on.
+You don’t want the opt-in video to be a complete course but rather just a sliver of advice that people will want to know about that topic, such as how to hold a dart.
+By doing this, your peaking people’s interest and drive them to your entire course later on.

 #3 Webinars

 The final way to create an opt-in offer is to do a webinar.
-A webinar is a great way to teach your audience something to live and sell them your product in the end.
+A webinar is a great way to teach your audience something to live and sell them your product.

 Doing a webinar is the only time the 5-minute rule doesn’t apply.
 Most typical webinars last an hour and give you a way to bond with your audience and get a whole bunch of sales in one shot.

-Later on, in the article, I’ll share more on how to do this.
+Later in the article, I’ll share more on how to do this.

 #10 Email Platform – $10 to $29/Month

-However, I didn’t like any of them because they always fell difficult to run.
-Then I came across ConverKit, and it is still the email platform that I use to this day.
-If you can run Microsoft word you can run Convertkit.
+However, I didn’t like any of them because running was always challenging.
+Then I came across ConverKit, which is still the email platform I use today.
+If you can run Microsoft Word, you can run Convertkit.

-Related Article: You can check out my full review of Convertkit here plus a behind-the-scenes video showing you my personal ConvertKit account.
+Related Article: You can check out my full review of Convertkit here, plus a behind-the-scenes video showing you my ConvertKit account.

 But what about the free email platforms?

-I should mention there are some email platforms out there that do offer a free option like MailChimp and MailerLite but the downside to them is that they don’t offer you the ability to automate your emails unless you pay.
+I should mention some email platforms offer a free option, like MailChimp and MailerLite, but the downside to them is that they don’t offer you the ability to automate your emails unless you pay.

 #11 Webinar Platform – Free

-When it comes to creating webinars their are a lot of services out there that you could do your webinar on however the best and cheapest option is to actually do it with YouTube Live.
+When it comes to creating webinars, there are a lot of services out there that you could do your webinar on; however, the best and cheapest option is to do it with YouTube Live.

 Below is a complete tutorial I found on how to set one up.